-- 2.1 The provision of electricity transmission and distribution services tends to be a natural monopoly, and in the case of Northern Ireland is delivered by NIE Networks (with SONI responsible for the operation of the high voltage transmission network owned by NIE Networks) across all areas of the province. - 2.2 A regulatory framework has been put in place to protect the consumers who use NIE Networks' services.
+- 2.1 The provision of electricity transmission and electricity distribution services tends to be a natural monopoly.
+In the case of Northern Ireland they are delivered by SONI and NIE Networks respectively. - 2.2 A regulatory framework has been put in place to protect the consumers who use NIE Networks' services.
 In our role as economic regulator, we take action if we consider NIE Networks is performing less well or operates less efficiently than its peers and we set targets for improvement. - 2.3 To ensure that a strong regulatory framework is in place between us and NIE Networks, we also establish a clearly defined set of outputs that NIE Networks must deliver and we have sought to put in place cost and performance reporting systems that allow monitoring of actual versus determined target outputs.
 When selecting these outputs we aim to strike a balance between outputs that are clearly defined while allowing NIE Networks the flexibility to deliver them in the most effective way. - 2.4 Where a monopoly exists, consumers are not able to change their network operator in order to receive better prices or service levels.
 In the absence of such competitive pressures, natural monopolies may act against consumer interests by: - becoming or remaining inefficient, passing higher costs on to consumers than would otherwise be necessary; and - delivering poor levels of service rather than seeking innovative or challenging ways to improve performance while reducing costs. - 2.5 By subjecting monopoly service providers to external benchmarking and challenge, independent economic regulation helps ensure that they continue to act in the consumer interest. - 2.6 Economic regulators also impose budgetary constraints on the regulated company or companies (while at the same time making sure that they are adequately financed).
 These constraints are based on direct challenge of the company's proposals, supported by external benchmarking of cost and service to establish the company's relative efficiency and performance.